RealityBending/Onboarding/README.md

 At first, you'll likely have to force yourself a bit to open and check Twitter from time to time (to make it easier, set it as a "favourite" tab and download the app).
 It's normal.
 But don't worry, once their machine learning algorithm gets a grip of what you like, it will start to be filled with interesting content.

-#### 👨‍🔬 **ResearchGate**
+### 👨‍🔬 **ResearchGate**

 [**ResearchGate**](https://researchgate.com/home) is a professional networking site for scientists and researchers to share, discover and discuss research.
 (It's like a researchers' version of *LinkedIn*).
 You can see what kinds of projects others are currently working on, and their past manuscripts and publications.
 You can also **access articles**, post and answer questions, as well as recommend certain works!
 So do create an account and start following us and the researchers you like.
 I will add you to the [Lab page](https://www.researchgate.net/lab/Reality-Bending-Lab-ReBeL-Dominique-Makowski).

-#### :octocat: **GitHub**
+### :octocat: **GitHub**

-The last app that we use, and probably the most important, is GitHub.
+The last app that we use, and probably **the most important**, is GitHub.
 Whether you're a beginner to programming or an expert, integrating into this community means you'll be constantly learning.
 GitHub is a place where projects are shared openly and transparently, and where you can follow any repository you're interested in to receive notifications of relevant updates.

 - You can start by reading this post: [Why psychologists should join GitHub](https://dominiquemakowski.github.io/post/2020-05-27-github_psychologists/)

 We are using GitHub for ***a lot*** of stuff (like pretty much for everything, storing data, writing papers, projects, ...), and therefore you'll need to become familiar with it.
 First off, let's start with:
-  1. Creating an account for you (*strong advice: **use a simple login like FirstnameSurname** rather than something you might regret later* 😬)
+  1. Creating an account for you (*strong advice: **use a simple login name like FirstnameSurname** rather than something you might regret later* 😬)
   2. Watch [this repo](https://github.com/neuropsychology/Onboarding) (by selecting *Watching* on the watch button in the top-right corner) (it's like "following" on Instagram)
-  3. Star it 🌟 (it's like giving it a thumbs up, but it also serves as a bookmark for you)
+  3. Star it 🌟 (it's like giving it a thumbs up, but it also serves as a bookmark for you, you can easily return to it)

 Once you're done, let's start to interact with it by creating an issue: